goshab/ibm-bash/apiconnect/Deploy OVA/v10.0.5.2/README.md

 - Add support for TLSv13.
 - Add standard logging functions.
 - Add SOMA_URL and ROMA_RUL dynamic calculation based on number of gateways.
-- Add Throtler configuration.
+- Add Throttler configuration.
-- Refactor out SOMA and ROMA functions from 08-deploy-dp.sh into an external file.
+- Refactor out SOMA functions from 08-deploy-dp.sh into an external file.